kubecost/docs/cloud-integration.md

 API parameters include the following:

-- `commit` a boolean flag that acts as a safety precaution, these can be long running processies so this endpoint should not be run arbitrarily. a `true` value restarts the process.
+- `commit` a boolean flag that acts as a safety precaution, these can be long running processes so this endpoint should not be run arbitrarily. a `true` value restarts the process.

 - `provider` an optional parameter that takes the Provider Key described above.
 If included only the specified Cloud Store will run the operation, if it is not included all Cloud Stores in the ETL will run the operation.